What is encopresis?

 Encopresis is when your child leaks stool into their underwear.
 It's also called stool soiling.
 It's most often because of long-term (chronic) constipation.
 Encopresis happens to children ages 4 and older who have already been toilet trained.

 In most cases, stool soiling happens by accident.
 Encopresis can be very embarrassing for your child.

 What causes encopresis?

-When a child is constipated, he or she has fewer bowel movements than normal.
+When a child is constipated, they have fewer bowel movements than normal.
 Bowel movements can then become hard, dry, and difficult to pass.
-Your child may avoid going to the bathroom because it hurts.
+Your child may stay away from going to the bathroom because it hurts.
 Then stool becomes backed up (impacted) in the rectum and the large intestine (colon).
 The stool can’t move forward.
 The rectum and intestine become enlarged because of the hard, impacted stool.

 Over time, liquid stool can start to leak around the hard, dry, impacted stool.
 This soils your child's clothing.

 - Colonic inertia, a condition where the colon doesn’t move stool along as it should

 - Nerve damage to the muscle at the end of the digestive tract (anal sphincter).
 This keeps it from closing correctly.